alanng10/class-lang/Doc/Article/Word/a.md

 Word "argue" has meaning that is call param.

+Word "call" has meaning that is trigger maide.

 Words "prudate", "probate", "precate" and "private" have meanings that are applicable to all, local, child, and self.